Lesson 4 of the SQL Optimization Course: Column - level CHECK Constraint

 The relevant restrictions of the CHECK constraint are as follows:

-The constraint name must be unique in each database.
+constraint name must be unique in each database.
 That is, there are no two identical constraints in a single database.
-If not defined, the system will automatically generate a unique constraint name.
+If not defined, the system will automatically generate a unique constraint name.insert, update, replace, load data, load xml; it fails for the corresponding ignore statements.NOW(), CONNECTION_ID(), CURRENT_USER().ON UPDATE, ON DELETE) are not applicable.enforced is enabled.
+If not enforced is added separately, the CHECK constraint fails.Example 2

 Based on the above, let’s look at the actual examples of the two tables.
 The CHECK constraint only takes effect for table f1.